Björk: 2011–2016: Biophilia and Vulnicura

 Björk appeared on Átta Raddir, one of Jónas Sen's TV shows.
 The episode aired on 27 February 2011.
 The shows are produced by the Icelandic National Broadcasting Service.
 In the show Björk performed eight songs, including "Sun in My Mouth", which had not previously been performed live.

 Biophilia was released in 2011.
 The album project combined music with technological innovation and themes of science and nature, including an "app album", educational collaborations with children and specialised live performance, debuting in Manchester, United Kingdom at the Manchester International Festival on 30 June.
-This was the first part of the Biophilia Tour, that toured the world for two years.
+This was the first part of the Biophilia tour, that toured the world for two years.

 In June 2011, the first single from Biophilia, "Crystalline", was released.
 The song was composed using one of the several instruments custom built for the project, the "gameleste", a celesta modified with elements of gamelan.
 A central part of Biophilia was a series of interactive iPad apps made by programmers and designers, one app for each of the 10 songs on the new album.
 The second single, "Cosmogony", which served as the "mother app" for all the others, was released on 19 July 2011, followed by "Virus" and "Moon".
 Biophilia was the first album to be released, in October 2011, as a series of interactive apps.
 Also in part of the project was Björk's Biophilia education programme, which consisted of workshops for school-children aged 10–12, that explore the intersection of music and science.
-The Reykjavik City Board of Education brought the programme to all schools in the city over the next three years.
+The Reykjavík City Board of Education brought the programme to all schools in the city over the next three years.

 She released the 2012 remix album Bastards.
 It featured remixes by Death Grips and Syrian musician Omar Souleyman.
 In 2013, Björk featured in a Channel 4 documentary along with Sir David Attenborough called When Björk Met Attenborough, as part of their Mad4Music season of programmes.
 Björk and Attenborough discussed the human relationship with music, focusing around Biophilia, and also featuring scientist Oliver Sacks.
 In 2014, the apps were the first ever to be inducted into the Museum of Modern Art's permanent collection.
 In June, Björk recorded original vocal samples for Death Grips, which they used on all 8 songs of Niggas on the Moon, the first part of their double LP, The Powers That B. In late 2014, a concert film, Björk: Biophilia Live, was released worldwide, including in more than 400 cinemas.